Are Colorado Records Public?

 - Inmate records

 Under the CORA, public agencies must provide access to all non-exempt records regardless of their physical form or characteristics.
 This means that agencies keeping records in the form of writings, recordings, documents, photographs, or other materials, must allow the inspection or copying of these records if requested at reasonable times.
+Based on the public record act request, an individual in need of information accessible to the public can carry out a public data search.
+Certain federal agencies and third-party sites provide a level of free public data search.

 Who Can Access Colorado Public Records?